-Performance

 The following bar chart and the table beneath it provide some indication of the risks of investing in the Portfolio by showing changes in the Portfolio's performance from year to year and by showing how the Portfolio's average annual returns for the indicated periods compare with those of an appropriate benchmark of market performance.
-The Russell 1000 Growth Index is an index of common stocks designed to track performance of large capitalization companies with greater than average growth orientation.
+The Russell 1000 Growth Index is an index of common stocks designed to track performance of large-capitalization companies with greater than average growth orientation.
 The performance numbers do not reflect fees, expenses, or charges that may be imposed by qualified pension or retirement plans or under variable annuity contracts or variable life insurance policies.
 If they did, the performance numbers would be lower.
 Remember that the Portfolio's past performance is not necessarily an indication of how it will perform in the future.
 Updated performance information is available on the Portfolio's website www.alger.com.

+ALGER

 Summary Prospectus

-May 1, 2021

 Annual Total Return for Class I-2 Shares as of December 31 (%)

-Best Quarter: Q2 2020 27.98% Worst Quarter: Q4 2018 -15.49% Average Annual Total Return as of December 31, 2020 1 Year 5 Years 10 Years Inception Date Class I-2 41.75% 20.04% 16.98% 1/25/95 Russell 1000 Growth Index (reflects no deductions for fees, expenses or taxes) 38.49% 21.00% 17.21% Management Investment Manager Portfolio Managers Jointly and Primarily Responsible for Day-to-Day Management of the Portfolio Fred Alger Management, LLC Dan C. Chung, CFA Chief Executive Officer, Chief Investment Officer and Portfolio Manager Since February 2021 Patrick Kelly, CFA Executive Vice President, Head of Alger Capital Appreciation and Spectra Strategies and Portfolio Manager Since September 2004 Ankur Crawford, Ph.D.
-Executive Vice President and Portfolio Manager From June 2015 to February 2021; and From March 2021 to Present When a Portfolio is co-managed, the responsibilities of such portfolio managers may be shared, divided or otherwise assigned based on various factors including, but not limited to, level of Portfolio assets to be managed, their overall experience, their sector expertise, and such other factors as the Manager believes is most efficient and effective.
-In all cases, each portfolio manager collaborates with the other portfolio manager(s) and analysts to develop overall strategy, outlook, and themes, which impact industry, sector and security allocations in the Portfolio.
-Responsibilities amongst portfolio managers may be fully or partially allocated to one of the portfolio managers for the purposes of day-to-day portfolio management and stock selection, implementation of trades, strategic and performance oversight, risk management, or oversight of guidelines; whether externally driven or internally developed by the Manager.
-Summary Prospectus May 1, 2021 Shareholder Information Purchasing and Redeeming Shares Because the Portfolio is an investment vehicle for variable annuity contracts and variable life insurance policies offered by the separate accounts of life insurance companies, as well as qualified pension or retirement plans, an individual cannot invest in the Portfolio directly, but may do so only through one of these sources.
+Best Quarter: Q2 2020 34.04% Worst Quarter: Q4 2018 -20.20%

+Average Annual Total Return as of December 31, 2020

+1 Year 5 Years 10 Years Inception Date

+Class I-2 67.03% 22.62% 16.56% 1/6/89

+Russell 1000 Growth Index (reflects no deductions for fees, expenses or taxes) 21.00% 17.21%

+Management

+Investment Manager Portfolio Manager Primarily Responsible for Day-to-Day Management of the Portfolio Fred Alger Management, LLC Dan C. Chung, CFA Chief Executive Officer, Chief Investment Officer and Portfolio Manager Since September 2001

+Shareholder Information

+Purchasing and Redeeming Shares

+Because the Portfolio is an investment vehicle for variable annuity contracts and variable life insurance policies offered by the separate accounts of life insurance companies, as well as qualified pension or retirement plans, an individual cannot invest in the Portfolio directly, but may do so only through one of these sources.
 The Portfolio shares are held in the names of the separate accounts and plans.
 The minimum initial investment for the separate accounts and plans is generally \$500,000.

+Tax Information

-Tax Information If you have invested through the separate account of a life insurance company or through a qualified pension or retirement plan, please consult the Prospectus or other information provided to you by your participating life insurance company or qualified pension or retirement plan regarding the federal income taxation of your policy or plan.
-Payments to Broker-Dealers and Other Financial Intermediaries If you purchase the Portfolio through a broker-dealer or other financial intermediary (such as a bank or insurance company), the Portfolio and/or the Manager or the Portfolio's distributor may pay the intermediary for the sale of Portfolio shares and related services.
+If you have invested through the separate account of a life insurance company or through a qualified pension or retirement plan, please consult the Prospectus or other information provided to you by your participating life insurance company or qualified pension or retirement plan regarding the federal income taxation of your policy or plan.

+Payments to Broker-Dealers and Other Financial Intermediaries

+If you purchase the Portfolio through a broker-dealer or other financial intermediary (such as a bank or insurance company), the Portfolio and/or the Manager or the Portfolio's distributor may pay the intermediary for the sale of Portfolio shares and related services.
 These payments may create a conflict of interest by influencing the broker-dealer or other intermediary and your salesperson to recommend the Portfolio over another investment.
 Ask your financial professional or visit your financial intermediary's website for more information.